Gullah: Civil War period

 When the U.S. Civil War began, the Union rushed to blockade Confederate shipping.
 White planters on the Sea Islands, fearing an invasion by the US naval forces, abandoned their plantations and fled to the mainland.
-When Union forces arrived on the Sea Islands in 1861, they found the Gullah people eager for their freedom, and eager as well to defend it.
-Many Gullah served with distinction in the Union Army's 1st South Carolina Colored Infantry Regiment.
-The Sea Islands were the first place in the South where slaves were freed.
-Long before the War ended, Unitarian missionaries from Pennsylvania came to start schools on the islands for the newly freed slaves.
-Penn Center, now a Gullah community organization on Saint Helena Island, South Carolina, was founded as the first school for freed slaves.
+When Union forces arrived on the Sea Islands in 1861, they found the Gullah people eager for their freedom.
+The Sea Islands were the first place in the South where slaves were freed, as part of a Union-administered "experiment" in transitioning the plantations they found from slave to paid labor.
+This experiment, with the active participation of formerly enslaved Gullah people, resulted in Gullah land ownership, access to education, and new forms of self-organization as paid workers, several years before broader emancipation.
+Drawn by news of the transformation underway and by a call from the U.S. government for teachers for the former slaves, abolitionists and missionaries from Northern states traveled to the Sea Islands to start schools for newly freed Gullah people.
+Penn Center, now a Gullah community organization on Saint Helena Island, was founded by Unitarian missionaries from Pennsylvania as the first school for freed slaves.
+Union army recruiters on the island also found the Gullah eager to defend their new freedom: many Gullah served with distinction in the Union Army's 1st South Carolina Colored Infantry Regiment.

 1893 Sea Islands hurricane-damaged houses in Beaufort County.

 After the Civil War ended, the Gullahs' isolation from the outside world increased in some respects.
 The rice planters on the mainland gradually abandoned their plantations and moved away from the area because of labor issues and hurricane damage to crops.
-Free blacks were unwilling to work in the dangerous and disease-ridden rice fields.
+Free Black people were unwilling to work in the dangerous and disease-ridden rice fields.
 A series of hurricanes devastated the crops in the 1890s.
 Left alone in remote rural areas of the Lowcountry, the Gullah continued to practice their traditional culture with little influence from the outside world well into the 20th century.